open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 ## Diversity
 Every person is unique and has their own way of looking at any situation.
-Everyone's perspective is generally colored by their life experiences, education as well as neurodiverse thought patterns.
+Everyone's perspective is generally colored by their life experiences, education, and neurodiverse cognitive patterns.
-A team that has people of similar background, will have a much narrower range of perspective than a team made up of people with very different backgrounds.
+A team composed of people with similar backgrounds will have a much narrower range of perspectives than a team made up of people with different backgrounds.
 This diversity enables the team to look at a situation through a multi-faceted lens, giving them a wider degree of understanding of the big picture.

 Diversity is one of the few aspects of cohesive teams that is potentially stronger in a remote environment.